 "Epic week end and smiles all around, thanks for an awesome learning experience!" - Francois

 “Thanks everyone for arranging such a well run and inspiring weekend.” - Adam

 “That was an awesome workshop - learnt so much and had heaps of fun!" - Taylor

 “Thank you Darren & Phil for inspiring Benny - SO GRATEFUL you made him feel so welcome amongst you all.
-Also thankful for Phil, Scott & Jasmine for a most extra special weekend” - Jenny
+Also thankful for Phil and Scott for a most extra special weekend” - Jenny

 Great conditions to get out and experiment with the the range of gear that was on offer.